AdaRoseCannon/pwa-talks/dynabyte.md

 >
 > <img src="images/notification.png" />

-> # 3 steps to Push Notifications:
+> # 4 steps to Push Notifications:
 >
 > 1. Request permission
 > 2. Get endpoint & token, save to server
 > 3. On the server make an API call on the endpoint with your notification
+> 4. In the service worker listen for 'push' events and make a notification

 <script>_setNextSlide(elByEl('h1'));</script>
 > # Get permission